Who should get a test

 You can ask someone to help you get to your test and be with you during your test.

-If you're very unwell and advised by your GP or Healthline that you need to be assessed or tested at a hospital, you can ask someone to help you get there.
+If you are very unwell and advised by your doctor or Healthline that you need to be assessed or tested at a hospital, you can ask someone to help you get there.
 If you need someone with you at the hospital, you or your support person should call ahead and discuss this with the doctor or nurse at the hospital.

 If you do not have a visa